itxshakil/laralib/README.md

 - Circulation History
 - Authentication System
 - Change Password
-- Member can rate books.
+- Members can rate books.
 - Notification of Requested Book (approved, rejected)
 - View Notification From Admin (Coming Soon) and more...